Lithuanians: Dzūkai

 The Dzūkai inhabit Dzūkija, a region in southeastern Lithuania bordered by the Neman and Neris rivers and extending to the Belarusian frontier.
 The landscape of Dzūkija is marked by sandy soils, pine forests, and numerous rivers and lakes, which shaped a distinctive way of life based on small-scale agriculture, beekeeping, hunting, and forest gathering.
-Due to these environmental conditions, foraging for mushrooms and berries became an important supplement to rural livelihoods, earning Dzūkija the nickname “the land of mushrooms and songs.”
-The Dzūkai speak a sub-dialect of the eastern Aukštaitian dialect group, characterized by the use of dz sounds hence their ethnonym.
+Due to these environmental conditions, foraging for mushrooms and berries became an important supplement to rural livelihoods, earning Dzūkija the nickname "the land of mushrooms and songs."
+The Dzūkai speak a unique sub-dialect of Southern Aukštaitian, characterized by the use of dz sounds hence their ethnonym.
 Historically, the region was sparsely populated and somewhat isolated, helping to preserve many elements of traditional folklore, costume, and song.
 The Dzūkai wore folk clothing exceptionally long among Lithuanian ethnic groups as colorful skirts and aprons were wore until the 1940s.
 Folk poetry, dance, and polyphonic singing remain vital parts of local cultural expression, while the ethnographic village of Marcinkonys and the Dzūkija National Park serve as centers for cultural preservation.